Stage play: Theatre for Young Audiences, one act, 4 performers

 King Arthur, Lancelot, and Percival recount the story of Ferldamed, a lesser-known knight of The Round Table who must overcome his fear of the dark and his general lack of knightly skills both to fulfill a simple errand and to save his friends from a fearsome foe.

-A rhyming play with puppets.
+A rhyming play.

 A Little History

 The Knight's Errand began as a narrative poem that I wrote when I was in high school.
 Thinking myself an utterly brilliant seventeen-year-old, I immediately sent the poem out to several big-name picture book publishers, expecting instant success.
 Although the slew of no-thank-yous I received were all very polite and encouraging, I nonetheless shelved The Knight's Errand for several years.